 Primary Benefit: Apricots are rich in fiber, which can promote regular bowel movements and prevent constipation.

-Primary Benefit: The high levels of vitamin A in apricots can help improve eye health and prevent age-related macular degeneration.
+Primary Benefit: This benefit of apricots is due to the high levels of vitamin A in apricots.
+Vitamin A can help improve eye health and prevent age-related macular degeneration.

 Secondary Benefit: Apricots also contain lutein and zeaxanthin, two antioxidants that can protect the eyes from damage caused by free radicals.
 These antioxidants help to prevent damage to the eyes caused by UV rays, which can lead to age-related vision loss .